tradecloud/tradecloud-docs-api-v2/order/buyer/issue.md

 #### Lines

 - `lines`: a purchase order contains one or multiple lines
-- `line`: a purchase order line contains at least the position, item and delivery schedule
+- `line`: a purchase order line which contains at least the position, item and delivery schedule.
+It is structured as a JSON element in the `lines` JSON array.
 - `position`: the line position within the purchase order

 {% hint style="danger" %}